Stay 2 Days in Bergen, Norway

 It is easy to get around in Bergen since most of the attractions that the city has to offer are within walking distance.

-You will start your sightseeing at the waterfront at the enticing, historic Bryggen wharf.
+You will start your sightseeing at the waterfront at the enticing, historic Bryggen Wharf.

 Go for a stroll along the old wharf flanked by the row of UNESCO World Heritage wooden houses, the series of colourful Hanseatic buildings that Bergen and Norway are so famous for.
-The former Hansa wooden warehouses are very well preserved, and the row of buildings in the historic harbour district is an outstanding example of the Norwegian cultural heritage.
+The former Hansa wooden warehouses are well preserved, and the row of buildings in the historic harbour district is an outstanding example of the Norwegian cultural heritage.

-In 1350 the Hanseatic League established a trading place in Bergen, making it one of the most important European trading ports of the time.
-Here they controlled the trade in stockfish coming from Lofoten in Northern Norway.
+In 1350, the Hanseatic League established a trading place in Bergen, making it one of the most important European trading ports of the time.
+Here, they controlled the trade in stockfish coming from Lofoten in Northern Norway.
 The Bergen ‘office’ was one of four overseas ‘Hanseatic offices’.

 Ålesund – art nouveau town